EvoStream/SpiderWare/pages/home/home_overview.md

 SpiderWare enables devices to ‘talk’ to each other.
 Given this premise, it is possible to create an ecosystem where SpiderWare powered devices can exchange information and work together

 ## Deployment

 On practically everything!
 It runs on Windows, Linux, Mac OSX.
 It can be hosted on a robust server or on a small ARM based IP Camera, or anything in-between.

-Specifically, SpiderWare can be deployed on the following:

-- **Embedded Deployment**

-With a lightweight footprint SpiderWare can be embedded in a variety of IoT devices. (e.g. medical devices, surveillance cameras, smart home devices, watches or drones).

-- **Cloud Deployment**

-SpiderWare can be deployed as a cloud-based solution to allow for the development of traditional web conferencing applications that run in a browser (e.g. live chat applications, video conferencing or gaming).

-- **Server Deployment**

-SpiderWare can be deployed on different operating systems.

-- Windows: 10 x64, Server 2012, Server 2012 R2
-- Linux: Debian, CentOS, RedHat, Ubuntu, openSUSE, and others
-- Mac OSX

 ![](images/home/deploy1.png)